Blog

-Inside sales directors, what’s your biggest business challenge?
-Over the past six months here are the challenges put forward to us by inside sales directors in order of priority from one to four.
+cCCseeAs an Inside Sales Director, what’s your biggest business challenge?
+Here are the ones we see regularly, in order of priority from one to four.

 Inside sales teams are notorious for moving away from the activity which makes them great.
 Activity is defined as proactive, outbound approaches to strangers.
 Talking to strangers is still the number one way of generating a response and great telesales teams are aligned behind that message.
-So, in terms of fixing sales activity we’ve got to get in and put an importance back on phone calls.
-We’ve got to make sure that non-sales related activities take a back seat and that people know that if they’re not talking to a customer or looking at their CRM preparing to talk to a customer then they’re probably wasting their time.
+In terms of fixing sales activity, we’ve got to get in and put an importance back on phone calls.
+We’ve got to make sure that non-sales related activities take a back seat and that people know that if they’re not talking to a customer or looking at their CRM preparing to talk to a customer, then they’re probably wasting their time.

 **Read about our Simple Technique to Boost Your Sales Team’s Activity**